Biden and McCarthy reach a final deal to avoid US default and now must sell it to Congress

 The president urged both parties in Congress to come together for swift passage.
 "The speaker and I made clear from the start that the only way forward was a bipartisan agreement,” he said.

-The compromise announced late Saturday includes spending cuts but risks angering some lawmakers as they take a closer look at the concessions.
+The final product includes spending cuts but risks angering some lawmakers as they take a closer look at the concessions.
 Biden told reporters at the White House upon his return from Delaware that he was confident the plan will make it to his desk.
-The bill was posted Sunday evening.

 McCarthy, too, was confident in remarks at the Capitol: "At the end of the day, people can look together to be able to pass this.”